 Black Community & Parkinson’s

 Black and African American people diagnosed with Parkinson’s disease (PD) have unique experiences and needs when it comes to living with this disease.
-Challenges to PD management may include awareness of PD symptoms, difficulty finding PD specialists, and health and economic inequities that may interfere with access to care.
-These inequities also directly impact those who care for them.
+Many of the Black and African American members of the PD community often face health disparities, which can lead to decreased access to resources, care and research opportunities.

-The Parkinson’s Foundation works towards bringing awareness to these disparities so we can make health care more accessible.
+The Parkinson’s Foundation works to bring awareness to these disparities so we can make health care more accessible across the PD community, through reaching and supporting populations of focus, including those who identify as Black and African American.
 With information and awareness, all people with Parkinson’s can be empowered to advocate for the care and quality of life they deserve.

-An early Parkinson’s diagnosis is the first step to getting Parkinson’s symptoms under control and living well with Parkinson’s.
-Getting a PD diagnosis is also one of the first obstacles many in the Black PD community experience.
+An early Parkinson’s diagnosis is the first step to getting PD symptoms under control and living well with the disease.
+Getting a PD diagnosis is commonly the first obstacle many Black people with PD experience.

 Research shows that Black people with PD are diagnosed at a later disease stage than white people.